Sasha3800/lolmom/readme.md

-to use it u need
+to use it u need \n
 `pip install vk_api`